-The built-in hard drive can support any industry standard 2.5-inch IDE hard disk drive at 19mm or 17mm height.
-Setting up the hard disk type is done automatically by the CMOS SETUP programs that auto-detects the installed hard disk type settings for optimized performance.
+The built-in controller can support any industry standard 2.5-inch IDE hard disk drive at 19mm or 17mm height.
+Setting up the hard disk type is done automatically by the CMOS Setup program.
+Setup auto-detects the installed hard disk type settings for optimized performance.